Yang19-5/RSMA-DNN/README.md

 # RSMA-DNN
 The source code of RSMA-DNN is the original version.
 During the execution of other simulations and contents, this code was modified.
-Currently, the modified code is being sorted out, so the original version of the code is being uploaded first.

 # DNN Partitioning and Offloading in Vehicular Networks Based on RSMA.